sendbird/sendbird-calls-ios/README.md

 ```

 ## Authenticate a user and register a push token
 In order to make and receive calls, authenticate the user with SendBird server with the `SendBirdCall.authenticate(with:)` method and **register a VoIP push token** to SendBird.
-You can register a VoIP push token during authentication by either providing it as a parameter in the `authenticate()` method, or after authentication has completed using the `SendBirdCall.registerVoIPPush(token:)` method.
+Register a VoIP push token by either providing it as a parameter in the `authenticate()` method during authentication, or by using the `SendBirdCall.registerVoIPPush(token:)` method after authentication has completed.
 VoIP Push Notification will also enable receiving calls even when the app is in the background or terminated state.
 A valid APNS certificate also needs to be registered on the `SendBird Dashboard` : `Application` → `Settings` → `Notifications` → `Add certificate`.
 For more details on registering push tokens, please refer to [SendBirdCalls QuickStart](https://github.com/sendbird/quickstart-calls-ios#registering-push-tokens).

 ```swift
 // Authenticate